louketo/louketo-proxy/README.md

 #### **Resources**

-The resources defined either on the command line as `--resources` or via a configuration file defines a collection of enrtypoints and the requirement for access.
+The resources defined either on the command line as `--resources` or via a configuration file defines a collection of entrypoints and the requirement for access.

 ```YAML
 resources: